Strawberry Bread and Butter Pudding

 - 3 tablespoons caster sugar

-- half a loaf of medium sliced bread I used Hovis best of both
+- half loaf sliced bread I used Hovis best of both medium

-- slightly salted butter softened plus extra for greasing
+- salted butter softened plus extra for greasing

 - Grease a medium ovenproof dish approximately.
 I used melted butter and pastry brush to paint it on.